 Customer complaint procedure

-We are required to have in place clear and effective procedures for the reasonable and prompt handling of complaints.
+We provide clear and effective procedures for the reasonable and prompt handling of complaints.
 Each of our customers are important to us, and we believe you have the right to a fair, swift and courteous service at all times.

 The procedures set out below explains the process that we will follow in the event that you make a complaint.